-- individuals (citizens with political and civil rights); - associations and foundations that defend relevant interests (regardless of whether or not they have a direct interest in the case); or - local authorities regarding the interests of their residents, within their respective area.
+individuals (citizens with political and civil rights), regardless of whether or not they have a direct interest in the case, provided that their claim is not purely individual, i.e., that collective interests are at stake;

-Under the laws for the protection of consumers, the Public Prosecutor and the Directorate-General for Consumers are also entitled to bring an action of this kind.

-1.8 Where a class/group action is initiated/approved by the court must potential claimants be informed of the action?
+- associations and foundations that defend relevant interests (regardless of whether or not whether or not they have a direct interest in the case); - local authorities regarding the interest of their residents, within their respective area; - d) the Public Prosecutor, where cultural heritage or consumer rights are in question; or - the Directorate-General for Consumers, where consumer rights are in question. - 1.8 Where a class/group action is initiated/approved by the court must potential claimants be informed of the action?
 If so, how are they notified?
 Is advertising of the class/group action permitted or required?
 Are there any restrictions on such advertising?

-Once the petition for the class action is received, the relevant interested parties will be summoned to the proceedings, in order to, within the term fixed by the judge, be able to join the proceedings (accepting the proceedings at whatever stage they are at) and declare their acceptance to being represented by the claimant, or, in alternative, that they do not wish to be represented by the claimant.
+Once the petition for the class action is received, the relevant interested parties will be summoned to the proceedings in order to, within the term fixed by the judge, be able to join the proceedings (accepting the proceedings at whatever stage they are at) and declare their acceptance to being represented by the claimant, or, alternatively, that they do not wish to be represented by the claimant.
 In the latter case, the final decision will not be applicable to them.
 The interested parties' silence will be considered as an "opt-in".